Parisian Cheese Puffs are an easy, yet impressive appetizer that’s perfect for this year’s Oscar parties or any home entertaining!

 - A tablespoon of sugar can be added to the basic pâte à choux dough for a dessert cream puff.
 Do not add cheese, mustard or cayenne pepper for this version.
 Fill puffs with pastry cream, pudding or sweetened whipped cream when cool.

 - Blue cheese or sharp cheddar can be substituted for the Gruyere.
-I used and extra sharp Cheddar for these puffs.
+I used an extra-sharp Cheddar for these puffs.

 - Herbs may also be added to your cheese puffs for added flavor…finely minced.